arcanericky/zap-examples/src/simple1/README.md

 # Observations

 - Both `Example` and `Production` loggers use the [JSON encoder](https://godoc.org/go.uber.org/zap/zapcore#NewJSONEncoder). `Development` uses the [Console](https://godoc.org/go.uber.org/zap/zapcore#NewConsoleEncoder) encoder.
-- The `logger.DPanic()` function causes a panic in `Development` logger but not in `Example` or `Production`.
+- The [`logger.DPanic()`](https://pkg.go.dev/go.uber.org/zap?tab=doc#Logger.DPanic) function causes a panic in the `Development` logger but not in the `Example` and `Production` loggers.
 - The `Development` logger:
-    * Adds a stack trace from Warn level and up.
+    * Adds a stack trace from Warn level and up
-    * Always prints the package/file/line number
+    * Prints the package/file/line number
-    * Tacks extra fields as a json string at the end of the line
+    * Appends extra fields as a json string
-    * level names are uppercase
+    * Level names are uppercase
-    * timestamp is in ISO8601 with seconds
+    * Timestamp is in ISO8601 with seconds
 - The `Production` logger:
     * Doesn't log messages at debug level
-    * Adds stack trace as a json field for Error, DPanic levels, but not for Warn.
+    * Adds stack trace as a json field for Error, DPanic levels, but not for Warn
-    * Always adds the caller as a json field
+    * Adds the caller as a json field
-    * timestamp is in epoch format
+    * Timestamp is in epoch format
-    * level is in lower case
+    * Level names are lowercase

-# Using the "sugar" logger
+## The Sugared Logger

 The default logger expects structured tags.